 Under the Lease Agreement, the Authority may issue additional bonds (the "Additional Bonds") payable from Base Rental Payments on a parity basis with the Series 2021A Bonds.
 The Series 2021A Bonds and any Additional Bonds are collectively referred to in this Official Statement as the "Bonds."
 See the caption "SECURITY FOR THE SERIES 2021A BONDS - Additional Bonds."
 The Lease Agreement does not limit the City's right to incur additional obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
 The City has existing obligations payable from its General Fund.
-The City has existing obligations payable from its General Fund.
+See "CITY FINANCIAL INFORMATION - Long-Term General Fund Obligations" for a description of such obligations.